yenda/re-natal/README.md

 * [Luno](https://github.com/alwx/luno-react-native) is a demo mobile application written in ClojureScript.
 * [Re-Navigate](https://github.com/vikeri/re-navigate) example of using new Navigation component [NavigationExperimental](https://github.com/ericvicenti/navigation-rfc)
 * [Showcase of iOS navigation](https://github.com/seantempesta/om-next-react-native-router-flux) with react-native-router-flux and Om.Next
+* [Catlantis](https://github.com/madvas/catlantis) is a funny demo application about cats

 ## Tips
 - Having `rlwrap` installed is optional but highly recommended since it makes